sunfishcode/rfcs/text/0000-io-safety.md

 So this alternative would at best making raw resource handles marginally more ergonomic for uncommon use cases.
-This would be a small benefit, and may even be a downside, if it ends up helping more people to write code that works with raw resource handles when they don't need to.
+This would be a small benefit, and may even be a downside, if it ends up encouraging people to write code that works with raw resource handles when they don't need to.

 ## Do nothing